Croc (film): Plot

 While they hunt the beast, the Konsongs send someone to kill Allison because she paid Jack's taxes and other bills to help him out.
 The goon tries to run her down but misses.
 He leaves behind his cell phone, which links him back to Andy Konsong.
-Andy heads home to warn his brother that their plot has been uncovered.
-He finds his brother in pieces, floating in a bloodied pool.
+Andy heads home to warn Cao that their plot has been uncovered.
+He finds Cao in pieces, floating in a bloodied pool.
 It is clearly another attack of the beast.
 Panicked, Andy calls 911 and then gets sick to his stomach.
 While Andy is throwing up in the pool, the beast emerges and kills him.

-Evelyn, Jack, Hawkins, and the crocodile farm manager go looking for the beast's pit.
+Evelyn, Jack, Hawkins, and the crocodile farm manager Peter go looking for the beast's pit.
 Allison and Theo follow in a small boat.
 The beast appears and snatches Allison.
 Jack and the rest of the team continue searching for the pit underwater, while Hawkins and Theo go to search on land.
 They find the pit and Allison.
 She is unconscious, but still alive.
 She wakes up to see the beast with its jaws right in front of her head, but it leaves when it hears Jack calling for her.
 It comes up behind Jack, gets a hold of his foot, and drags him underwater.
 As it goes down, Hawkins and Theo shoot at it.
 Hawkins manages to kill it.
 Jack is trapped underwater, with his leg in the beast's mouth.
 Hawkins is too high up to help Jack, and Allison can't get the beast's mouth open.
 Hawkins advises Allison to cut off Jack's leg to free him.
 Instead, the park manager uses a bang stick to blast open its mouth, and Jack gets to keep his leg.